PolicarpoBatistaUliana/UEC/README.md

 Furthermore, the method is resilient against quantum computing attacks, as it does not rely on factoring large prime numbers, a process easily compromised by quantum algorithms.
 Instead, UEC uses sophisticated real-number arithmetic and elliptical function complexity, greatly surpassing traditional prime-factorization-based encryption in robustness against quantum attacks.

+#### Cryptographic Keys in UEC

+The UEC method utilizes a total of five cryptographic keys:

+- **K PUB (DX)**: A short key used as an offset, ensuring the encryption operates within a specific range of values where F1 is analytically invertible by F2.
+- **K PUB (K_ID)**: A Pi-based key, uniquely generated using the ID name.
+If the ID is forged, it results in an incorrect K_ID, thus preventing decryption and providing additional security.
+- **K PUB (K1_pub) and K PUB (K2_pub)**: The main public keys, typically ranging from 2500 to 7000 digits, depending on the chosen security ID.
+- **K Priv**: The private key, held exclusively by the user, essential for decryption or document signing.

+In the proposed system, public keys (K1_pub and K2_pub) will be publicly available via a central server, facilitating the issuance of certificates linking user IDs to personal information.
+Users can generate their own IDs, but the official certification, preventing duplication and ensuring uniqueness, will be centrally managed.
+Certificate issuance for legalizing an ID-user name combination will involve a nominal fee:

+- **POP IDs**: Certificates priced affordably, between 1 to 10 USD.
+- **Other IDs**: Higher-priced certificates, with specific costs yet to be defined.

+This structured approach ensures both security and accessibility, balancing rigorous cryptographic protection with practical use-case affordability.

+#### Proposed Certification Scheme

+Any public-private key system faces two main challenges:

+##### 1. Keeping Private Keys (KPriv) Secret

+Ensuring private key secrecy is crucial and primarily the user's responsibility.
+Rather than relying on long, complicated passwords, an ideal approach integrates system-specific data from the user's computer, such as:

+- Unique files and deeply nested directories containing hidden data.
+- Mass CRC calculations on large, stable data like personal photo or video files.

+Such methods allow simple, memorable passwords to be transformed internally into highly secure keys.
+For instance, a simple password like "BOY77" could internally transform into something like "BOY77-2807088511117126013854206994096298535273419" using unique system-derived data.

+An effective strategy involves users creating memorable, unusual phrases, e.g., "the sun fell into the toilet and slept," simplifying memorization to keywords like "SUN," "FELL," "TOILET," "SLEPT."
+With execution times for unlocking keys set to around one minute per attempt, even simple, lowercase-letter passwords of four words generate a computational security span extending for centuries, making brute-force attacks virtually impossible.
+Notably, even possessing the correct password outside the user's own computer environment would not unlock the key, ensuring robust protection against unauthorized access.

+##### 2. Ensuring Secure Association Between User IDs and Public Keys (KPub)

+The second critical issue is guaranteeing that an ID-username combination (real or pseudonymous) is correctly associated with its corresponding public keys (KPub).
+This protects against scenarios where an attacker might generate a false set of keys to impersonate a legitimate user.

+The safest solution involves a centralized, automated certification system—a strictly controlled software running on a secure, isolated machine.
+This system generates certificates securely linking an ID and username directly with their corresponding KPub (K1PUB, K2PUB, KDX).

+#### Certification Hierarchy

+To ensure robust, scalable certification, a structured hierarchy with four ID types is proposed:

+- **GOD 001**: The top-level certifier, certifying only ARC IDs.
+Uses a publicly disclosed KPub and K_ID based on Pi with 20,000 decimal digits.
+- **ARC 001-001 to ARC 999-999**: Each ARC certifies user IDs, creating secure, verified public certificates.
+- **ANJ XXX.001-CRC to ANJ XXX.999-CRC**: Certified by ARCs, used primarily by notaries or official institutions to link users' real identities and various personal documents to their KPub.
+- **DAE XXX.YYY.001-CRC to DAE XXX.YYY.999-CRC**: Certified by ANJs, providing an additional layer for detailed document and identity associations.

+This structured system implies:

+- **GOD** certifies 999 ARCs, creating the foundational security layer and subsequently can be securely shut down.
+- **ARCs** certify individual user IDs and names, generating certificates that users can publicly validate.
+- **ANJs** facilitate official certifications by associating real identities and various documents with KPub.
+- **DAEs** offer detailed certification capabilities at even more specific levels.

+Upon receiving their certificate, a user verifies it by opening it with the publicly available GOD KPub.
+If successful, they record the GOD KPub encrypted using their own KPub (accessible only via their KPriv).
+This establishes a secure verification chain, enabling users to securely open subsequent ARCs and ANJs certificates.

+This certification chain is robust because it reduces security vulnerabilities to a single issue: safeguarding the user's private key (KPriv).
+With GOD creating the initial secure environment and disappearing post-certification, ensuring ARC physical and access security is sufficient for maintaining system integrity.

+Dr. Ulianov further proposes an advanced system, "Cerberus," involving three CPUs running in parallel without storing KPriv on a hard drive—keeping it solely in volatile memory.
+This design ensures that if all CPUs shut down simultaneously, the private key is irretrievably lost, significantly reducing vulnerabilities even to physical attacks.

+#### Implementation and Practical Considerations

+While highly secure and advanced, such a system's realization would benefit from backing by a company or non-governmental organization due to the complexity and infrastructure required.
+Its primary advantage lies in generating globally unique, indefinitely valid, and practically inviolable IDs and certifications.

+By safeguarding their KPriv effectively, each user contributes to an unbreakable global system of identity certification, ensuring unmatched digital security.